bshambaugh/BlinkyProject/README.md

 https://github.com/ceramicnetwork/nft-did-resolver (for NFTs) [It seems you would use key:did with 3ID, and 3ID with NFT]
 seeAlso: [3ID method CIP-79](https://github.com/ceramicnetwork/CIP/blob/main/CIPs/CIP-79/CIP-79.md)

+Sensor data needs to be transmitted securely.
+The first experiment only considered authentication.
+Ockam is looking at secure channels, and is familiar with SSI like Ceramic/3Box/uPort is: [friendly discussion](https://github.com/ockam-network/ockam/discussions/137) , [homepage](https://www.ockam.io/).
+See also X3DH & Diffe Hellman.
+Also, I am not sure this will help (if it is desireable to bring in Ockam).
+Ockam has a preference for Rust, which can be framed in the form of C like exisitng ESP32 code has using this [library](https://github.com/espressif/rust-esp32-example)?

+Elliptic curves can be generated on an ESP32 without the use of a cryptographic processor.
+See  libraries [Elliptic-Curve-on-ESP32](https://github.com/Bizyroth/Elliptic-Curve-on-ESP32) and [micro-ecc](https://github.com/kmackay/micro-ecc) .

 https://medium.com/ceramic/idx-and-skydb-joins-forces-for-a-future-of-web3-hackathon-83eff179a9a1 , https://www.youtube.com/watch?v=-Y36JvYXwrw (skydb, possible sensor data storage option)